Pat Morita: The Karate Kid film series

 In the first film, The Karate Kid (1984), Morita was nominated for an Academy Award for Best Supporting Actor and a corresponding Golden Globe Award, for his role as the wise karate teacher Mr. Miyagi who taught bullied teenager Daniel LaRusso (Ralph Macchio) the art of Goju-ryu karate.
 He was recognized as Noriyuki "Pat" Morita at the 57th Academy Awards ceremony.
-He reprised the role two more times with Macchio in The Karate Kid Part II (1986) and The Karate Kid Part III (1989).
-From 1989-90, he voiced Mr. Miyagi in the animated series, The Karate Kid, narrating the plot of each episode before the opening.
+He reprised the role twice more with Macchio in The Karate Kid Part II (1986) and The Karate Kid Part III (1989).
+From 1989 to 1990, Morita voiced Mr. Miyagi in the animated series, The Karate Kid, narrating the plot of each episode before the opening.
 In 1994, he starred in The Next Karate Kid with Hilary Swank (as bullied teenager Julie Pierce) instead of Macchio.

 Television series

 Morita was the star of two television series.
 In 1976, he starred as inventor Taro Takahashi in his own show, Mr. T and Tina, the first Asian-American sitcom on network TV.
-The sitcom was placed on Saturday nights by ABC and was quickly canceled after a month in the fall of 1976.
-He also starred in the ABC detective show Ohara (1987–1988); it was cancelled after two seasons due to poor ratings.
+The character first appeared on an episode of Welcome Back, Kotter and was spun-off into his own series, which ABC placed on Saturday nights.
+It was quickly canceled after five episodes in the fall of 1976.
+Morita also starred in the ABC detective show Ohara (1987–1988); it was cancelled after two seasons due to poor ratings.